usnistgov/OSCAL/docs/content/about/projects/_index.md

     liboscal-java-.->|depends on|metaschema-java
 {{</mermaid>}}

-## Core Projects
+## OSCAL Core Projects

-The core projects provide the central functionality or documentation of the OSCAL project and are the primary focus of the NIST OSCAL team.
+These projects provide the central functionality and documentation of the OSCAL project and are the primary focus of the NIST OSCAL team.

 ### OSCAL